Citizens' Climate Lobby: CCL International

+Chapters of Citizens' Climate Lobby exist in multiple places outside of the United States, and advocate for revenue-neutral carbon fee and dividend in their respective countries.

 Australia

 Citizens' Climate Lobby Australia has helped create a Parliamentary Friends of Climate Action Group and trained hundreds of people who have gone on to meet with federal politicians and advisors.
 It has produced a guide for members and others regarding effective lobbying.

 Canada

 Canada's Citizens' Climate Lobby participates in many climate related projects and actions.
 Some of the initiatives to date include: